nicstange/gen-tpm2-cmd-interface-rs/README.md

   complete and self-contained code.
 - Natural mapping of TCG TPM2 Library type to Rust types.
 In particular, structure types resembling the "discriminated union" pattern are represented as Rust enums.
 - No `unsafe` code by default.
-Possibility to opt-in to certain `unsafe` optimizations.
+Possibility to opt-in to certain `unsafe` optimizations, as well as to panic-free code requiring certain `unsafe` constructs.
 - `[no_std]` compatible.
 - Embedded-friendly memory handling.
 All unmarshalled structure instances are allocated on the heap in order to avoid stack overruns.
 Memory allocations don't fail with a panic, but gracefully return with `TPM_RC_MEMORY`.